 Oregon Travel Information Council debuted its new regional marker program in 2009 to coincide with our state’s sesquicentennial.
-The series exemplifies the purpose of OTIC through honoring our state’s citizens, places, and events.
+The series exemplifies the purpose of TIC through honoring our state’s citizens, places, and events.
 Regional markers serve as gateways to travel and tourism at highly visible sites within Oregon’s seven geographic and cultural regions.

 Regional markers are framed in Port Orford cedar, differ from traditional historical markers, and encompass an entire region—not just one site.
 Since the program is funded solely by public sponsorship, regional markers make the most of everyone’s resources; two or more organizations can team up to help fund their fabrication and installation.